amehrjou/Pyfectious/README.md

 ### Coding Style

 The coding style of this project is entirely in accordance with [PEP 8](https://www.python.org/dev/peps/pep-0008/), except for the case of some class names.
-The longer class names are often separated with underscore ( _ ) to increase readability.
+The longer class names are often separated with an underscore ( _ ) to increase readability.

 ### Performance
 If you're curious about the simulator's performance, the following plot incorporates the required time for both simulation and model generation procedures.
 Clearly, the simulator is designed to have a linear complexity with respect to population growth.